Spread the love

 2. When we follow the power and coming of our Lord Jesus Christ, we do not follow cleverly devised myths.

-3. There is no prophecy of scripture that came through personal interpretation, for no prophecy came through human will.
+3. There is no prophecy of scripture that comes through personal interpretation or human will.

 Neglecting the Church’s mission to BRING SOULS INTO HEAVEN: